How Do Welding Helmets Work & Why Do You Need One?

 Grind Mode

-Comfort Padding and Adjustable Headgear
+Features of Comfort Padding and Adjustable Headgear

 Lightweight Materials

-Customizable Shade and Sensitivity Settings
+Adjustable Shade And Sensitivity Settings

 Heat and Impact Resistance